 You have to be curious enough to dig into things and keep digging till you get everything sorted out correctly.

 How do you go about finding bookkeeping clients?

 I have met all sorts of interesting people this way, and many have become clients, referrals partners, and friends.
-I also have a website, Facebook business page, a Google My Business page, LinkedIn, and Instagram accounts.
+I also have a website, a Facebook business page, a Google My Business page, LinkedIn, and Instagram accounts.
 I also participate in several Facebook groups.
 You cannot rely on just one way to get clients.

 Has it been a challenge to find clients?

 It is definitely something you have to work at.
 In the beginning, I networked A LOT.
 I networked like it was my job because at that time it was.
 But once I was up and running, I was able to slow down a bit and find some balance.

 Do you work from home exclusively, or is it a side hustle?